-One of my favorite jiggers is the OXO Mini Measuring Cup.
-I am not alone.
-Look around the internet and you’ll find plenty of alternatives, but many who favor measurement over free-pouring are using stainless steel jiggers—or this handy little cup.
+One of our favorite jiggers is the OXO Mini Measuring Cup.
+We are not alone.
+Look around the internet and you’ll find plenty of alternatives, but many who favor measurement over free-pouring are using stainless steel jiggers-or this handy little cup.
 Its wide rim accommodates a hand citrus squeezer where a jigger would be too narrow, saving the extra step of squeezing into another cup first.
 It’s also clear so you can see what you are pouring against marks for ounces, tablespoons, milliliters and cups.
 When pouring thick ingredients like syrups, you can let the measuring cup just tumble upside down into a mixing glass where it will get caught in the top half of the glass, dripping the last bit of whatever into the mix below while you grab the next ingredient.

 Fine and Flawed

 Yet, despite its benefits, the Mini Measuring Cup is not for everyone.
 First of all, it’s plastic, and although that may make it easy to clean, easy to read, and inexpensive, it’s not the most attractive item on the bar.
 It also has a few flaws.
 For example, there’s no 3/4-ounce mark.
 You may have seen Robert Hess mention this a few times on The Cocktail Spirit videos at the Small Screen Network.
-I can live with this flaw, but the biggest problem I have is its shape.
+We can live with this flaw, but the biggest problem is its shape.
 The design features an angled slope for the measurement markings which makes them easy to read, but this shape results in a rather small footprint.
 In other words, the little V-shaped cup has a stability problem.
 The fact that it’s made of lightweight acrylic doesn’t help.
-OXO does make one out of stainless steel, but I find that one hard to read in low light and the measurements seem inaccurate in my tests.
-Can I live with the instability?
+OXO does make one out of stainless steel, but we find that one hard to read in low light and the measurements seem inaccurate in our tests.
+Can we live with the instability?
 Not anymore.
 It’s pretty frustrating to squeeze your last lime into it and then watch it accidentally topple over.
 No Mai Tai tonight!